fossabot/daudr-blog/content/blog/ngfor-done-right/index.md

 <div *ngFor="let item of items; trackBy: trackByFunction"></div>
 ```

+Doing this lets your app be more performant as it doesn't need to reload all of your view but only the element that's being changed.

 ## even and odd comes next

 The variables `even` and `odd` are mainly used for styling the components.
-For example when we have a table and we want to make it more readable we can use this varibles to change the background color of the rows.
+For example, when we have a table and we want to make it more readable we can use these variables to change the background color of the rows.

+In your `html`

 ```html
 <table>